- The Academic Program

 Taught political theory courses at Wellesley.
 Main research field is American Political Thought.

-Retired from teaching at Wellesley, now pursuing full-time research with collaborators at Ohio State University, MIT, and Tufts.
+Retired from teaching at Wellesley, now pursuing full-time research with collaborators at MIT, University of Masschusetts and Acadia University (NS).
 Outreach to students and adults.

 Dorothea "Dot" WidmayerProfessor of Biology EmeritaDepartment:Faculty emeritaB.A., M.A., Wellesley College; Ph.D., Indiana University, Bloomington